-No mid-semester grades are issued.
-Instructors may submit an unsatisfactory progress report to the Dean of Enrollment Management on each student whose course work is unsatisfactory.
-The report is forwarded to the student.
+No midsemester grades are issued; instructors submit an unsatisfactory progress report to the Dean of Enrollment Management on each student whose course work is unsatisfactory.
+It will then be forwarded to the student.
+The issuance of these reports must be based upon at least one written exercise.
 Unsatisfactory progress reports are not issued during the summer.